hancush/pynotes/README.md

 # pynotes
-my annotated exercises and fiddlings for lpthw
+my annotated exercises and fiddlings (see experiments) for lpthw